jackyzha0/quartz/content/notes/i201-practice-2.md

 ## 5
 a) adaptive - this is more suitable for systems with uncertain requirements
-b) i would use a Unified Processes approach. there are four maini steps. these are inception, elaboration, construction, and transition
+b) i would use a Unified Processes approach. there are four main steps. these are inception, elaboration, construction, and transition

+## 6